 Get moving, and choose a physical activity you enjoy to burn extra calories throughout the week to contribute to the calorie deficit needed to cause weight loss.

-Low-impact and steady-state cardio are excellent to promote weight loss.
+Low-impact and steady-state cardio is excellent to promote weight loss.
 Go for long walks, consider pilates, or try yoga to move more without intense impact on the joints.

 Also, these are some exercise options of varying intensity to consider to break through a weight-loss stall on keto: